 Visa Holder with U.S. Residence

-A visa holder has a potentially more complicated tax scenario.
-That is because of visa holder is considered a “temporary” resident of the United States.
+A U.S. visa holder is considered a “temporary” resident of the United States.
 There many different types of visas depending on the purpose of the stay in the United States.
 Generally, because a visa is temporary, an individual is only required to report their US sourced income — not their worldwide income.

 This can all change though once a person meets the Substantial Presence Test.

 What is the Substantial Presence Test?